vathsaas/MyAnsible/README.md

 2> Open the SREChallenge folder

-3> Open Instance_setup.yml and make changes on lines
+3> Open Instance_setup.yml and make changes on lines 9,10,25,28,35,41,42,43,58,65,67,70 because these are environment specific variables and differ from one AWS environmentto other.

 4> After the changes are done we are ready to execute the script